AdaCore/spark2014/docs/lrm/source/tasks-and-synchronization.rst

     error to invoke an operation that is potentially blocking during a protected action (see Ada RM 9.5.1(8)) is discharged via (potentially conservative) flow analysis, as opposed to by introducing verification conditions.
-[Support for the "Nonblocking" aspect discussed in AI12-0064 may be incorporated into |SPARK| at some point in the future.]
+[Support for the "Potentially_Blocking" aspect discussed in AI12-0064 may be incorporated into |SPARK| at some point in the future.]

+    The verification condition associated with the Ada rule that it is a bounded error to call the Current_Task function from an entry_body, or an interrupt handler is discharged similarly.

 13. The end of a task body shall not be reachable.
 [This follows from from Ravenscar's No_Task_Termination restriction.]